 I am turning this space over today to Tom Singer, an expert in supply chain execution, material handling technology, and track and trace in the pharmaceutical industry.
 A Principal with Tompkins, he stays on top of emerging trends in distribution and fulfillment center automation and helps our clients improve their systems operations.

-Serialization and traceability can be powerful tools to combat drug counterfeiting and the pharmaceutical grey market.
+Serialization, traceability and chain of custody can be powerful tools to combat drug counterfeiting and the pharmaceutical grey market.
 This is hardly a new concept, and many voices have been raised in their favor.
 But not all players in the pharmaceutical industry have rushed to implement them.

 Any industry movement towards full traceability at the sellable unit has always been directly related to regulatory compliance.
 (Note: the Drug Quality and Security Act was just signed into law in November 2013).
 In the absence of government regulations with impending compliance dates, pharmaceutical manufacturers and distributors have been hesitant to make major investments in this technology.